salvatoluice/ascent/README.md

 From connecting you to individuals who might rent you a car, giving you personal rides at any consvenient time and place, to providing you a convenient online store for all car parts.
 Try us out for a better experience.
 A 24 hr customer support and consistent team work is our mission.
 Making your lifestyle better is our passion.

-We are also connecting you to our experienced mechanics that are all over the country at just a tap of a button.
+We are also developing an online car spares store for deiveries all over the country at just a tap of a button.

 **Table of contents**